ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Manage-Passwords-Screen.md

 **ID: US-BTC-464**

-Description: In the portal, the "Manage and Change Passwords" screen has been adjusted to better accommodate visually impaired users.
-It is now possible to navigate logically using screen readers, which describe the elements clearly and comprehensibly.
-This facilitates the identification and use of the different components, allowing users to manage their passwords and contacts independently and effectively.
+Description: In the portal, the "Manage and Change Passwords" screen has been adapted to be more accessible to users with visual impairments.
+Navigation now occurs in an organized and logical manner.
+The elements on the screen are easily understandable and correctly identified when used with screen readers, allowing users to understand and perform the necessary actions to manage their passwords and contacts independently and without difficulties.